mdn/content/files/en-us/web/api/focusevent/focusevent/index.md

     "Event()")}}._

 - `typeArg`
-  - : Is a string representing the name of the event.
+  - : A string representing the name of the event.
 - `focusEventInit` {{optional_inline}}

-  - : Is a `FocusEventInit` dictionary, having the following fields:
+  - : A `FocusEventInit` dictionary, having the following fields:

     - `"relatedTarget"`, optional and defaulting to `null`, is an {{domxref("EventTarget")}} representing the secondary target of a